 Shareholders of record may make recommendations for consideration by the Nominating and Corporate Governance Committee at any time, but recommendations for consideration as nominees at the annual meeting of shareholders must be received not less than 120 days before the first anniversary of the date that the proxy statement was released to shareholders in connection with the previous year's annual meeting.
-Therefore, to submit a candidate for consideration for nomination at the 2013 annual meeting of shareholders, shareholders must submit the recommendation, in writing, by November 19, 2012.
+Therefore, to submit a candidate for consideration for nomination at the 2013 annual meeting of shareholders, shareholders must submit the recommendation, in writing, by November [19], 2012.
 The written notice must demonstrate that it is being submitted by a shareholder of record of MSCI and include information about each proposed director candidate, including name, age, business address, principal occupation, principal qualifications and other relevant biographical information.
 In addition, the shareholder must confirm his or her candidate's consent to serve as a director.
 There is no difference in the manner in which the Nominating and Corporate Governance Committee evaluates nominees proposed by shareholders and those identified by the Nominating and Corporate Governance Committee.
 Shareholders must send recommendations to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Gary Retelny, MSCI Inc., One Chase Manhattan Plaza, 44th Floor, New York, New York 10005.

 Shareholder Proposals for the 2013 Annual Meeting.
 Shareholders intending to present a proposal at the 2013 annual meeting and have it included in our Proxy Statement for that meeting must submit the proposal in writing to Corporate Secretary, Gary Retelny, MSCI Inc., One Chase Manhattan Plaza, 44th Floor, New York, New York 10005.
-We must receive the proposal no later than November 19, 2012.
+We must receive the proposal no later than November [19], 2012.

 Shareholders intending to present a proposal at the 2013 annual meeting, but not to include the proposal in our Proxy Statement, or to nominate a person for election as a director, must comply with the requirements set forth in our Bylaws.
 The Bylaws require, among other things, that our Secretary receive written notice from the record shareholder of intent to present such proposal or nomination no more than 120 days and no less than 90 days prior to the anniversary of the preceding year's annual meeting.
-Therefore, the Company must receive notice of such a proposal or nomination for the 2013 annual meeting no earlier than January 2, 2013 and no later than February 1, 2013.
+Therefore, the Company must receive notice of such a proposal or nomination for the 2013 annual meeting no earlier than January [2], 2013 and no later than February [1], 2013.
 The notice must contain the information required by the Bylaws, a copy of which is available upon request to our Secretary.

 Shareholders Sharing an Address.
 Consistent with notices sent to record shareholders sharing a single address, we are sending only one Notice of Internet Availability of Proxy Materials, 2011 Annual Report on Form 10-K and Proxy Statement to that address unless we received contrary instructions from any shareholder at that address.
 This "householding" practice reduces our printing and postage costs.
+Shareholders may request or discontinue householding, or may request a separate copy of the Notice of Internet Availability of Proxy Materials, 2011 Annual Report on Form 10-K and Proxy Materials, 2011 Annual Report on Form 10-K and postage costs.
 Shareholders may request or discontinue householding, or may request a separate copy of the Notice of Internet Availability of Proxy Materials, 2011 Annual Report on Form 10-K or Proxy Statement as follows: